GS-47/GSG2.0/README.md

-If you are something went wrong
+If you are here something went wrong